 - In Crocodile Dundee, he can smell aftershave when no one else can, and changes his plan accordingly.

-- The Childcatcher of Chitty Chitty Bang Bang, whose powerful nose lets him enforce the Child Hater regime of Vulgaria.
+- The Childcatcher of Chitty Chitty Bang Bang, whose powerful (and rather large) nose lets him enforce the Child Hater regime of Vulgaria.

 - In Dan Abnett's Gaunt's Ghosts novels, Ezsrah has powerful smelling abilities.
 Indeed, in one passage contemplating how strange the Ghosts were, he distinguishes their three homeworlds by smell before considering how different they look, and then that their three commissars also smell different from any of them.

 - In Pinocchio's Sister, the Pliskas' poodle Lulu uses her nose to find Sparkle Bob after he runs away.
 Later, she uses her nose to find Martha after she runs away.

 - In William King's Warhammer 40,000: Space Wolf novels, Ragnar relies heavily on his sense of smell to judge things, to track, and to determine how people feel.

 - In Lee Lightner's Wolf's Honour, at the end, Berek smells Ragnor and tells his men not to ready their weapons.